-As usual, let’s start with the box which is covered by a very nice, watercolor styled, art.
+As usual, let’s start with the box which is covered by a very nice, watercolour styled, art.

-The carboard is solid and well printed: good start, I must say!
+The cardboard is solid and well printed: good start, I must say!

-the following item, a 148-page artbook, is by far the best artbook I ever seen in all these years and it sure is a must have!
+the following item, a 148-page artbook, is by far the best art book I have ever seen in all these years and it sure is a must have!

 then we have the game box containing a set of postcards and the season pass.
-Not sure which kind of DLCs this game is gonna have, but still …
+Not sure which kind of DLC this game is gonna have, but still …

-now the fancy Steelbook case, containg the making-of on Blu-ray disc …
+now the fancy Steelbook case, containing the making-of on Blu-ray disc …

 and, finally, the ‘Evolution of the King‘ diorama figure – a 20cm tall rotating music box that plays the game’s theme music!